HTD-Health/playbook-OUTDATED/testing-devices.md

 PIN for unlocking devices - 1111

-Devices are located in the main office in a metal drawer in the shelf
+Devices are located in the main office in a metal drawer in the shelf.
+When you stop using the test device, then please put it back to the drawer and connect it to the charger.

 We have Slack account named HTD mobile device, you can use it to send links for installing new builds etc.